A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

-This methodology often produced a large class imbalance between the number of \gls{id} and \gls{od} cases, which can make interpreting the assessment of the domain classifier difficult.
-Therefore, we used a resampling procedure to obtain a balanced number of \gls{id} and \gls{od} data points in the \gls{oob} aggregated set.
-More specifically, if the number of \gls{id} cases exceeded the number of \gls{od} cases, we randomly sampled a subset of the \gls{id} data such that the number of \gls{id} cases was equal to the number of \gls{od} cases.
-Conversely, if the number of \gls{od} cases surpassed the number of \gls{id} cases, we randomly sampled a subset of the \gls{od} data to match the number of \gls{id} cases.
-However, if the \gls{id} and \gls{od} data sets contained an equal number of cases, no subsampling was performed.
-These samplings of data were then used to assess the ability of \gls{d} to predict \gls{idod} with precision and recall.
+This methodology often produced a large class imbalance between the number of $ID$ and $OD$ cases, which can make interpreting the assessment of the domain classifier difficult.
+Therefore, we used a resampling procedure to obtain a balanced number of $ID$ and $OD$ data points in the OOB aggregated set.
+More specifically, if the number of $ID$ cases exceeded the number of $OD$ cases, we randomly sampled a subset of the $ID$ data such that the number of $ID$ cases was equal to the number of $OD$ cases.
+Conversely, if the number of $OD$ cases surpassed the number of $ID$ cases, we randomly sampled a subset of the $OD$ data to match the number of $ID$ cases.
+However, if the $ID$ and $OD$ data sets contained an equal number of cases, no subsampling was performed.
+These samplings of data were then used to assess the ability of $d$ to predict $ID$/$OD$ with precision and recall.